I often travel to Singapore because it’s not far away from Thailand. But like what most people say, Singapore ain’t such a big place.

 How to Find Glamour Girls Nail Art Salon

-The best way to get to there is to ride the MRT subway train to MRT Huai Khwang subway station.
+The best way to get there is to ride the MRT subway train to MRT Huai Khwang subway station.

 And by the way, the amazing Chatuchak Weekend Market is just six stations from Huai Khwang MRT subway station.